Cramming for your Mod 1 or Mod 2 test? Alex from BikeMatters has written up his experience of going from CBT rider, to full bike Cat A licence holder!

-You often hear the Mod 1 is the most difficult test, whereas some think it’s the easiest because there are no variables involved – ultimately it just comes down to you as a rider having enough practice!
-I weirdly found it quite enjoyable, as we’d practiced plenty over the 3 sessions and I felt well prepared thanks to Jim’s instruction.
+You often hear that Mod 1 is the most difficult test, whereas some think it’s the easiest because there are no variables involved – ultimately it just comes down to you as a rider having enough practice!
+I weirdly found it quite enjoyable, as we’d practiced plenty over the 3 sessions and I felt well-prepared thanks to Jim’s instruction.

 Regardless, I think we can all agree that the relief when you hear “Right, I won’t ask you to do that again” is immense.